unadlib/use-transport/README.md

 ### API

 You can use the `use-transport` hook to create a transport instance.
+And then use the `emit` and `listen` methods to send and receive messages.

 ```jsx
 import React from 'react';